 Code analysis-based malware detection can be classified into static code analysis and dynamic code analysis.
 Static code analysis is used to analyze malware without executing the program.
-The detection patterns used in static analysis include byte-sequence $n$-grams, string signature, control flow graph, syntactic library call and opcode (operational code) frequency distribution \textit{etc.} \cite{gandotra2014malware}.
-For example, disassemblers (\textit{e.g.} IDA Pro \cite{hex2014ida} and OllyDbg \cite{Ollydbg2016Yuschuk}) and memory dumper tools (\textit{e.g.} LordPE \cite{LordPE2017Co} and OllyDump \cite{OllyDump2017co}) can usually be used to reverse compile executables to analyze the malware statically.
-On the other hand, analysing the behaviour of a malicious code being executed in a controlled environment such as virtual machine, simulator and emulator is called as dynamic code analysis \cite{huang2018adversarial}.
+The detection patterns used in static analysis include byte-sequence $n$-grams, string signature, control flow graph and opcode (operational code) frequency distribution \cite{gandotra2014malware}.
+On the other hand, analyzing the behaviour of a malicious code being executed in a controlled environment, such as virtual machine, simulator and emulator, is called as dynamic code analysis \cite{huang2018adversarial}.
 Dynamic code analysis is more effective as it discloses the natural behaviour of malware.
-Nowadays, there exists several automated tools for dynamic analysis, such as CWSandbox \cite{willems2007toward}, TTAnalyzer \cite{bayer2006ttanalyze}, Ether \cite{dinaburg2008ether}, Norman Sandbox \cite{sandbox2010norman} \textit{etc.} However, it is time-consuming to read the analysis report generated by these tools to understand malware behavior.
+Nowadays, there exists several automatic tools for dynamic analysis, such as TTAnalyzer \cite{bayer2006ttanalyze} and Norman Sandbox \cite{sandbox2010norman}.
+However, it is time-consuming to understand malware behavior by reading the analysis report generated by these tools.